Fralalala/takehome-test-ngp/README.md

 ### node script.js
 ------------------------------------
-To run the server or execute the test for it, run :
+To run the server or execute the test for it, run this first :

 ### npm install